Survivors' & Dependents' Educational Assistance (Chapter 35)

 Note: These time limits can be extended under certain circumstances.
 For details, call the toll-free number or visit the web site shown below.

-The amount VA pays is based on the type of training program and training time (i.e. full-time, half-time, etc).
-Benefits are paid monthly and in arrears.
-For example effective October 1, 2008, VA pays $936 a month for full-time training for a full month at a college or university.
+The amount VA pays is based on the type of education program and credits enrolled in (i.e. full-time, half-time, etc).
+Benefits are paid monthly.
 If attendance is less than a month or less than full-time, payments are reduced proportionately.
-Different payment rates can be found on our web site or by calling the toll-free number shown below.